aleksei089/rosbag/README.md

 ```
 rosbag play -i <bag_file_name>
 ```
-4. As soon as playing is finished, you can stop using the script by pressing Ctrl + C in the second terminal.
+4. As soon as playing is finished, you can stop using the script by pressing Ctrl+C in the second terminal.
 All necessary data will be written into csv and png files.